Alperton and Stonebridge Park - Proposed changes to bus routes 79 and 83

 When would any changes take place?

-EmperorDog asked about 1 year ago
+EmperorDog asked over 1 year ago

 Subject to the outcome of consultation, if it is decided to proceed with the proposed changes to bus routes 79 and 83 these routes could change by March 2024.